HX3N/PlayBridge/README.md

 > To activate it, place the `PlayBridgeExtras` in the same directory as the `PlayBridgeADB`

-PlayBridgeExtras can improve the screenshot time, but it consumes more CPU<br>
+PlayBridgeExtras can improve the screenshot time, but it consumes more CPU
-If Google Play Games is closed or the 45 seconds have passed, Extras will automatically exit